The best school holiday activities in Canberra this winter

 Encounter animals big and small

+Animal lovers will enjoy a day at the National Zoo & Aquarium is a great way to spend the day with the family, where they can encounter a wide variety of animals, both native and exotic.
 During the school holidays, the zoo also hosts Zoocation, which offers a unique experience for primary aged children.
-Throughout a fun-filled day, children will get up close and personal with many of the zoo’s animals, play games, make toys for the animals, and learn something new along the way..
+Throughout a fun-filled day, children will get up close and personal with many of the zoo’s animals, play games, make toys for the animals, and learn something new along the way.

-Or make your own way to a self-guided adventure through Tidbinbilla Nature Reserve to spot wallabies, emus, koalas, and maybe even a platypus.
-There are plenty of programs exclusive to the school holidays including Tidbinbilla Bush Detectives and Cubby House Rules (free, bookings required).
+For a more natural encounter, make your own way to a self-guided adventure through Tidbinbilla Nature Reserve to spot wallabies, emus, koalas, and maybe even a platypus.

 Try a creative workshop

 For Harry Potter fans, a visit to Quizzic Alley is a must.
-Besides having the biggest range of official Harry Potter merchandise anywhere in the country, this magical store offers a wand-making class during the April ACT school holiday period, where your little wizards can craft their own magical wands.
+Alongside the country’s largest range of official merchandise, the store offers wand-making workshops during the school holidays, allowing young wizards to craft their own magical wands.

 Get your race on or try bouldering indoors